George Floyd's killing capped years of violence, discrimination by Minneapolis police, DOJ says

 Police also "patrolled neighborhoods differently based on their racial composition and discriminated based on race when searching, handcuffing or using force against people during stops,” according to the report.

-As a result of the investigation, the city and the police department agreed to a deal known as a federal consent decree, which will require reforms to be overseen by an independent monitor and approved by a federal judge.
-That arrangement is similar to reform efforts in Seattle, New Orleans, Baltimore and Ferguson, Missouri.
+As a result of the investigation, the city and the police department agreed to a deal known as a consent decree, which will require reforms to be overseen by an independent monitor and approved by a federal judge.
+That arrangement is similar to reform efforts in Seattle, New Orleans, Baltimore, Chicago and Ferguson, Missouri.

+Consent decrees require agencies to meet specific goals before federal oversight is removed, a process that often takes many years at a cost of millions of dollars.

+Terrence Floyd, a younger brother of George Floyd, praised the Justice Department for its review.

 Police Chief Brian O’Hara said his agency was committed to creating "the kind of police department that every Minneapolis resident deserves.”